rieckpil/progmot/content/post/writing-a-book-remotely.md

 > A book is never finished; it's abandoned.
 (Gene Fowler)

 While still being euphoric about releasing finish the first version of this book within one year, we knew that our journey wouldn't stop here.
-Right after the release party we all took some time off and focussed more on spreading the news about the release rather than planning what's next.
+Right after the release party, we all took some time off and focussed more on spreading the news about the release rather than planning what's next.

-Ever since the release of version 1.0 in August 2021 we see great adoption and based on readers feedback also create a Slack channel for the community of the eBook for Q&A and general communication.
+Ever since the release of version 1.0 in August 2021 we see great adoption and based on readers' feedback and also created a Slack channel for the community of the eBook for Q&A and general communication.

-Both Spring Boot and AWS are more or less mature, at least those areas that we talk about: SQS, SES, RDS, web development.
-Still, there's much going on for the library that we're using for integrating AWS services ([Spring Cloud AWS](https://awspring.io/)).
+Both Spring Boot and AWS are more or less mature, at least those areas that we talk about: SQS, SES, RDS, web development, etc. Still, there's much going on for the library that we're using for integrating AWS services ([Spring Cloud AWS](https://awspring.io/)).
 Furthermore, we also learn even better best practices or different ways of doing things.

 Thanks to the agile nature of Leanpub and given the fact that we don't ship a physical book to our readers, we can still update the eBook post delivery.
 Leanpub has a feature to notify the readers about a new version that they can then download for free.